n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 The top bar of the **Editor UI** contains the following information:

-- **Workflow Name**: By default, a new workflow is named “My Workflow,” but you can edit the name at any time.
+- **Workflow Name**: By default, n8n names a new workflow as “My Workflow,” but you can edit the name at any time.
 - **+Add Tag**: Tags help you organise your workflows by category, use case, or whatever is relevant for you.
 Tags are optional.
 - **Inactive/active toggle**: This button activates or deactivates the current workflow.
 By default, workflows are deactivated.
 - **Share**: You can share and collaborate with others on workflows on the Starter, Pro, and Enterprise plans.